 LANGUAGE & LITERATURE YEAR 3 / ENGLISH LANGUAGE ARTS 8

 Students will explore the writing process through a variety of means: journal entries, expository paragraphs, narrative stories, dramatic scripts, poetic forms, notes and letters.
-Students will also investigate a variety of literary forms and genres: short stories, poetry, novels (historical and contemporary) and mythology.
+Students will also investigate a variety of literary forms and genres, which may include: short stories, poetry, plays, novels (historical and contemporary) and mythology.
 Oral skills will be enhanced through a variety of formal and informal discussions, debates, speeches and dramatic presentations.
 The course also includes: research skills, vocabulary building, spelling rules, parts of speech, sentence types and punctuation.

 LANGUAGE & LITERATURE YEAR 4 / ENGLISH LANGUAGE ARTS 9

 English 9 explores a variety of writing styles and places emphasis on the importance of literature.
 Throughout the school year, students review paragraph writing and focus on the expository (compare and contrast) essay format.
-The mechanics of grammar, such as advanced comma use, the semicolon, colon, and transitions are taught and strengthened through writing.
+The mechanics of syntax and grammar, such as advanced comma use, the semicolon, colon, and transitions are taught and strengthened through writing.
 Critical thinking is encouraged through the examination of specific literary genres and the production of creative writing.
-The importance of structure is stressed in the writing of a business letter and the usage of proper letter formatting and composition.
-Various genres of literature are studied, including short stories, novels, poetry and drama.
+Students learn the importance of literary devices and the elements of fiction.
+Various genres of literature are studied, including short stories, novels, poetry, drama, film and new media.

 LANGUAGE & LITERATURE YEAR 5 / ENGLISH LANGUAGE ARTS (Literary Studies & Composition) 10 (4 credits)